lorin/resilience-engineering/README.md

 * [Gaps in the continuity of care and progress on patient safety]
 * [Systems with human monitors: a signal detection analysis](https://www.researchgate.net/publication/250890631_Systems_with_Human_Monitors_A_Signal_Detection_Analysis)
 * [On taking human performance seriously](https://www.sciencedirect.com/science/article/abs/pii/095183209090022F), 1990
+* [Beyond surge: Coping with mass burn casualty in the closest hospital to the Formosa Fun Coast Dust Explosion]

 [The theory of graceful extensibility: basic rules that govern adaptive systems]: https://www.researchgate.net/publication/327427067_The_Theory_of_Graceful_Extensibility_Basic_rules_that_govern_adaptive_systems
 [How do systems manage their adaptive capacity to successfully handle disruptions?
 A resilience engineering perspective]: https://www.researchgate.net/publication/286581322_How_do_systems_manage_their_adaptive_capacity_to_successfully_handle_disruptions_A_resilience_engineering_perspective